ivanclaudf/neuragrid-smarteyes-delivery/docs/direct_pulsar_integration.md

+---
 # Direct Pulsar Integration Guide

-This document explains how to use the direct Pulsar integration feature for the delivery service.
-The delivery service now allows direct pushing of messages to Pulsar topics as an alternative to using the REST API.
+This document explains how to use the direct Pulsar integration feature for the Delivery Service.
+The service allows direct pushing of messages to Pulsar topics as an alternative to using the REST API.

+---

 ## Pulsar Topics

-The following Pulsar topics are used for the different message types:
+The following Pulsar topics are used for different message types:

 - **Email**: `delivery-email`
 - **SMS**: `delivery-sms`
 - **WhatsApp**: `delivery-whatsapp`

+---

 ## Message Structure